carla-simulator/carla/Docs/python_api.md

 - <a name="carla.VehicleLightState.Fog"></a>**<font color="#f8805a">Fog</font>**
 - <a name="carla.VehicleLightState.Interior"></a>**<font color="#f8805a">Interior</font>**
 - <a name="carla.VehicleLightState.Special1"></a>**<font color="#f8805a">Special1</font>**
+This is reserved for certain vehicles that can have special lights, like a siren.
 - <a name="carla.VehicleLightState.Special2"></a>**<font color="#f8805a">Special2</font>**
+This is reserved for certain vehicles that can have special lights, like a siren.
 - <a name="carla.VehicleLightState.Any"></a>**<font color="#f8805a">Any</font>**
+All lights on.

 ---